 Kevin S. Moran ’90 has devoted his professional life to foreign service and government.
 Currently with the U.S. Department of State, he serves as a foreign service officer posted at the U.S. Embassy in Amman, Jordan.
 He has served as special assistant for White House communications, as special assistant to two U.S. presidential chiefs of staff, as chief of staff for international information programs of the U.S. Information Agency, and as executive assistant to the national security advisor.

-Betty Gilpin ’04 is a film, stage, and television actress.
+Betty Gilpin ’04 is an Emmy-nominated film, stage, and television actress.
 Her films include Ghost Town and The Northern Kingdom.
-Television credits include Law & Order: Criminal Intent, New Amsterdam, Nurse Jackie, and Strong Medicine.
+Television credits include Law & Order: Criminal Intent, New Amsterdam, Nurse Jackie, Strong Medicine, and GLOW.
 She has appeared off-Broadway in the dramas Good Boys and True, Boys’ Life, The Language Archive, We Live Here, Heartless, and I’m Going to Pray for You So Hard.
+In 2018, she was nominated for an Emmy for her role as Debbie in the Netflix series GLOW.

 James “Jamie” Widdoes ’72 is an actor, director, and producer with stage, screen, and television credentials and honors.
 Among the television series he has directed or produced are Just the Ten of Us, Empty Nest, Anything But Love, Harry and the Hendersons, Boston Common, Brother’s Keeper, Reba, 8 Simple Rules, The King of Queens, ‘Til Death, The Bill Engvall Show, Two and a Half Men, and Clipped.
 He starred as fraternity president Hoover in the 1978 classic National Lampoon’s Animal House.
 (Pictured at left: David Edelstein interviews Jamie Widdoes during Reunion Weekend 2012.)